 Panchang or Panchaga is always location-specific.
 It gives important and accurate information about significant inauspicious and auspicious Muhurata or Muhurat, Vara, Tithi, Karan, Daily Yog, and Nakshatra.
 These are available in the Hindu calendar or Panchangam.

-Dates for festivals, Vrat or Upvas, rainfalls, ups and downs in the market are available through Indian calendar or Panchang.
+Dates for festivals, Vrat or Upvas, rainfalls, and ups and downs in the market are available through the Indian calendar or Panchang.

-Panchang or Hindu calendar depends upon celestial happenings, may be considered the ancient Indian version of The book refers to the list of zodiacal position of signs, planets and other astronomical data of daily astrology, over a long period used to prepare birth chart and other predictions, the plural of ephemeris is Ephemerides More, which is used by Indian astrologers for carrying out calculations in Vedic The study of the influence of celestial bodies on earth and humans More.
+Panchang or the Hindu calendar depends upon celestial happenings, which may be considered the ancient Indian version of The book refers to the list of zodiacal position of signs, planets and other astronomical data of daily astrology, over a long period used to prepare birth chart and other predictions, the plural of ephemeris is Ephemerides, which is used by Indian astrologers for carrying out calculations in Vedic The study of the influence of celestial bodies on earth and humans.

-Panchang gives information about Movement of planets in the sky in real time More and position of planets in Hindu calendar months or Indian National calendar, whether in combustion or When a planet is considered moving backwards in astrology A retrograde planet has less energy or strength More, constellations (Nakshatra).
+Panchangam or Panhang gives information about the Movement of planets in the sky in real time and position of planets in Hindu calendar months or Indian National calendar, whether in combustion or When a planet is considered moving backwards in astrology A retrograde planet has less energy or strength, constellations (Nakshatra).

-Panchanga or Panchang tells us the daily movement or the position of Moon, as well as the Angles represent cardinal qualities (90°,180°,270°), major points in an astrological chart More relationship between Sun and Moon.
+It tells us the daily movement or the position of the Moon, as well as the Angles represent cardinal qualities (90°,180°,270°), major points in an astrological chart relationship between the Sun and Moon.

-People obtain important information of sunrise, sunset, Rahukal or Rahukaalam, Lagna Pravesh (starting of ascendants) through Panchang.
+People obtain important information about sunrise, sunset, Rahukal or Rahukaalam, and Lagna Pravesh (starting of ascendants) through Panchang.

-Panchang provides us the exact wedding time for the marriage or Vivah-Muhurat, Masik Rashifal (monthly prediction), exact time for the occurrence of eclipses, rituals to be performed.
+Panchang provides us the exact wedding time for the marriage or Vivah-Muhurat, Masik Rashifal (monthly prediction), the exact time for the occurrence of eclipses, and rituals to be performed.

-Panchanga or Indian calendar also tells about the list of Indian government holidays.
+The Indian calendar or Panchanga also tells about the list of Indian government holidays.

 Panchang or Panchangam is known as Panjika in the eastern region of India, including West Bengal, Orissa, and Assam, it is called Panchangam in southern India.

-It is available in many Indian languages in tabular form and the calculations are obtained in hours, minutes and seconds, i.e.Indian standard time, as well as Ghati or Ghatika, Pal and Vipal, i.e. L.M.T means actual time of a given location, based upon sun’s position at noon.
-More.
+It is available in many Indian languages in tabular form and the calculations are obtained in hours, minutes, and seconds, i.e.Indian standard time, as well as Ghati or Ghatika, Pal, and Vipal, i.e. L.M.T means actual time of a given location, based upon sun’s position at noon..